Keyfactor/azurekeyvault-orchestrator/README.md

 ---

-﻿# Azure Keyvault

-## Orchestrator Extension

-The Azure Keyvault Orchestrator allows for management of certificates within an Azure Key Vault.
-Discovery, Inventory and Management functions are supported.

 ## About the Keyfactor Azure Keyvault Integration

 This integration allows the orchestrator to act as a client with access to an instance of the Azure Key Vault; allowing you to manage your certificates stored in the Azure Keyvault via Keyfactor.

----

 ## Setup and Configuration